RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/OU_orders.png" alt="Internal Order" width="600"/>

 Here it is possible to visualize the orders received from Organizational Units.
+It is possibile to search an order by code with the search bar down-left or get back to the home with the Back button.

 #### View and Edit Internal Order

 <img src="gui_images/view_internal_order.png" alt="View and Edit Internal Order" width="600"/>

 In this page it is possible to view and edit informations about a single Internal Order Log.

 #### Delete Internal Order

 <img src="gui_images/delete_internal_order.png" alt="Delete Internal Order" width="300"/>

-With this Alert Dialog Window is asked confirm for the delete of an internal order
+With this Alert Dialog Window is asked confirm for the delete of an internal order.

 ### Placing an order